FAIRmat-NFDI/hackathon-fair-spectroscopy-data-2024/docs/parser_plugins.md

 # Creating parser plugins

-The role of a parser is to map between a structure or unstructure file into a well-defined, standardized, and FAIR data schema.
+The role of a parser is to map between a structure or unstructure file into a well-defined, standardized, and (ideally) FAIR data schema.
 In our case, we are interested on mapping simulation data into the [`nomad-simulations` schema](nomad_simulations.md).
-When the sections defined in `nomad-simulations` are not enough, any user can extend and tune the schema to their specific needs, see [Extending the schema](schema_plugins.md).
+When the sections defined in `nomad-simulations` are not enough, any user can extend and tune the schema to their specific needs, see [Extending the schema](extending_schema.md).

-In NOMAD, parsing is a process composed of the following steps:
+In NOMAD, when an user [creates an upload and push some files](https://nomad-lab.eu/prod/v1/staging/docs/examples/computational_data/uploading.html), a processing occurs.
+This processing involves several steps, being **matching** and **parsing** the most important and relevant ones:

 1. [_Matching the file(s)_](#matching-parser) to the relevant parser class called `<ParserName>Parser`.
 Only a specific file is matched with the parser class, which receives the name of [_mainfile_](https://nomad-lab.eu/prod/v1/staging/docs/reference/glossary.html#mainfile).
 2. Call into the `<ParserName>Parser` class function `parse()`.